Rust-GCC/Rust-GCC.github.io/reporting/2022-10-monthly-report.md

 }
 ```

-However, it does not make sense to perform a \"full\" name resolution at
+However, it does not make sense to perform a "full" name resolution at
 this point: macro expansion will generate new tokens, which could then
 benefit from a later resolution.
 Furthermore, the macro lexical scope is
 quite simple compared to the type scope of name scope and has slightly
 different rules.
-This explains why name resolution is \"split in two\"
+This explains why name resolution is "split in two" in
-in `rustc`: One part takes care of resolving macro invocations and
+`rustc`: One part takes care of resolving macro invocations and imports,
-imports, and the other takes care of resolving types, variables,
+and the other takes care of resolving types, variables, function calls…
-function calls...

 From this point onward, we will refer to the `Early Name Resolution` as
 the pass responsible for resolving imports and macro invocations, and to